fatiherdogan01/react-native-daha-app/README.md

 ## Step 2: Start your Application

-After the Metro Server starts;
+After the Metro Server starts:

 press **a** for android